 - Animal Motifs: Littlefinger's father made the rather ostentatious Titan of Braavos his House's sigil, but Littlefinger states outright that he swapped it for a much more humble mockingbird, which helps maintain his harmless façade.
 That, or he has other motives.
 It's Petyr: he probably has another one or two.

-- Impoverished Patrician: Both this and Nouveau Riche in a single package.
-As far as more established Houses are concerned, the Baelishes are up-jumped newcomers... who never really managed the whole "actually having loads of money" thing, what with their very minor title and keep.
+- Nouveau Riche: Downplayed.
+As far as more established Houses are concerned, the Baelishes are up-jumped newcomers who never really managed the whole "actually having loads of money" thing, what with their very minor title and keep.
 Petyr managed to elevate the family's status greatly.

 - Old Retainer: Littlfinger relies on several old servants of his family when he returns to the Vale.